 A travel cot and highchair are available on request.

-Two adult dogs are welcome at a weekly charge of £20 per dog.
+Two adult dogs are welcome at a charge of £20 per dog per stay.
 There is a Mucky Pups warm water shower at the rear of the property for cleaning sandy paws.
 Dogs are not allowed in the bedrooms or on the furniture.